deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 - Visual Studio Code tasks to easily run Pester tests and PSScriptAnalyzer locally.
 - A `.devcontainer` for use with Visual Studio Code's [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [GitHub Codespaces](https://github.com/features/codespaces).
 - Boilerplate repository files, such as ReadMe, License, Changelog, .gitignore, .editorconfig, PR and Issue templates, and more.

+This template/module does not require any additional modules or dependencies to be installed on your machine, or force you to learn a new build framework or language.

 ## 🚀 Get started